 The Labyrinth of the Minotaur

-The development of the Psychocosmos – the expansion of the mind with Light – is a global process that embraces all levels and layers of being.
+The development of the Psychocosmos — the expansion of the mind and its filling with Light — is a global process that embraces all levels and strata of being.

-At the same time, like any dynamic process, the development of the mind follows the tetragrammatic principle and consequently includes four distinct stages, levels, or layers: the “mineral,” the “plant,” the “animal,” and the “human.”
+At the same time, like any dynamic process, the development of the principle of mind proceeds according to the tetragrammatic principle, and therefore includes four distinct “stages,” levels, or layers: the “mineral,” the “vegetal,” the “animal,” and the “human.”

-What has been said holds true for any level of synthetic understanding: we see these four levels in surrounding nature, the same levels can be found in the mind itself, and they can be used to describe larger hierarchies (spirits, angels, gods).
+This is true for any degree of synthetic cognition: we see these four levels in surrounding nature; these same levels are present in the human mind itself; by them one may also describe larger-scale hierarchies (spirits, angels, gods).

-At the same time, confusion in terminology often arises from insufficient clarity in descriptions, which nevertheless must be expended, since without a clear map of the terrain, one cannot progress with purpose.
+At the same time, confusion in terminology often arises from insufficient clarity in descriptive efforts — efforts that must still be made, since without a clear map of the terrain it is impossible to advance purposefully.

-For example, it is frequently the case that, judged by formal features alone, the “angelic” level of mind is placed above the human level, and the “divine” above that.
+For example, proceeding from formal features, the “angelic” level of mind is often placed above the human, and the “divine” higher still.

-The ancient manner of such descriptions misleads – one must remember that the Myth calls the “human” mind Transformative, and not merely the mind belonging to the biological species Homo sapiens.
-We have already discussed that from this point of view, angels possess lower levels of mind corresponding to the mineral (“eikhalot”), the plant (“levushim”), and the animal (“malakhim”) layers.
+One is misled by the manner of analogous descriptions accepted in antiquity.
+One must remember that by “human” mind the Myth names the Transforming mind, and not merely the mind inherent in the biological species Homo sapiens.
+We have already said that, from this point of view, angels possess lower levels of mind, corresponding to the mineral (“eikhalot”), vegetal (“levushim”), and animal (“malakhim”) layers.

-Therefore, the Magical myth insists that it is precisely the human level of awareness that is the highest possible level, while also noting that in humans this level is poorly developed, or rather exists only in an embryonic state and requires cultivation, whereas in other creative hierarchies (for example, the Aesir), this level is more fully developed.
+Therefore the Magical myth insists that it is precisely the human level of awareness that is the highest possible, while also indicating that in man himself this level is developed extremely weakly — more precisely, it exists only in an embryonic state and requires development — whereas in other creative hierarchies (for example, the Aesir) this level is developed to a greater degree.

-Each particular mind, each center of individuation, whether sustained by the Monad or deprived of it, includes all four layers; however, one of them is always determinative.
+Each particular mind, each center of individuation — both one supported and one deprived of the Monad — includes all four layers; however, one of them is always determining.

-In other words, angels do take part in creativity, yet their creativity is inspired externally, and their own creative level is subordinate; hence, the Myth calls them “ministering” spirits.
+In other words, angels are not devoid of participation in creativity; yet their creativity is inspired from without, and their own creative level remains subordinate.
+Therefore the Myth names them “ministering” spirits.

-Similarly, the human mind (in the narrow sense), although by its very nature oriented toward creativity, is usually governed by the animal, plant, or even inert layer of the Psychocosmos because that creativity is weakly developed.
+In a similar way, the human mind (in the narrow sense), although by its very nature centered upon creativity, nevertheless — owing to the underdevelopment of the latter — is usually governed by the animal, vegetal, or even inert layer of the Psychocosmos.

-Therefore, the well-known magical maxim: «a god must become human to achieve liberation» has several levels of interpretation, one of which implies precisely the central role of creative activity in the process of self-knowledge.
+Therefore the well-known magical maxim — “for liberation, a god must become a human being” — has several levels of interpretation, one of which points precisely to the central role of creative activity in the process of self-knowledge.

-Moreover, a Magus must clearly understand that his mind is an entire world, richly strewn with stones, entwined with plants, and inhabited by animals (the Near Eastern Myth rightly calls the mind in its fullness “Gan Eden” – a garden, an “enclosed place”), which must be “cultivated,” ordered by the human creative element – the human level of mind.
+Moreover, the Magus must clearly understand that his mind is an entire world: richly strewn with stones, entwined with plants, and inhabited by animals (the Near Eastern Myth not without reason calls the mind in its fullness “Gan Eden” — a garden, an “enclosed place”), which must be “cultivated,” brought into order by the creative element — by the human level of mind.

 Interesting analogies between the legend and the dream from the movie “Meteor”.
 Theseus goes into the labyrinth (of his consciousness) to kill the monster-Minotaur living there and stop the flow of victims devoured by the beast.
 He is held and returned from the Labyrinth by the thread of Ariadne – his connection with his beloved.
 Who is the Minotaur?
 4 thousand years ago it could have been a deity with a beastly beginning.
 Throughout the ages, the bull has been a symbol of sacrifice.
 Theseus brings this sacrifice – a ransom, to be the master of his consciousness, to be able to turn the terrible labyrinth with many dead ends into a cultivated garden.
 In the movie, instead of the Minotaur, the hero discovers Christ on the cross in the Labyrinth.
 He nailed Christ, and waves of redemptive blood drown everything around.
 It’s interesting how the image of sacrifice has changed.
 Maybe back then – to overcome the beastly within oneself, now – the divine.
 And to be human.
 Since such an incarnation has emerged.